 Call the Golf Shop (760.944.1936) at any time after Wednesday to see if there are vacancies in the Men’s Club tee times.
 The staff will add you to the reservation list if there is an opening.

 Play as a Walk-On if you do not have a reservation.
-Typically, there are openings due to cancellations.
-Check in with the starter; tell him that you are a Men’s Club member and that you would like to be added to the walk-on list.
-Be sure to pay your green fees and register for the competition BEFORE you play.
+There may be openings during the Men’s Club tee times due to cancellations.
+Check in with the golf shop; tell them that you are a Men’s Club member and that you would like to be added to the walk-on list.
+Pay your Sweeps entry fee and mark your flight on the Tee Pairing Sheet BEFORE you play.

 BEFORE YOU PLAY

-Check in at the golf shop to confirm your tee time and pay your green fees.
+Check in at the golf shop to confirm your tee time and pay your Sweeps entry fee and green fees.

 Register for the Competition.
-Typically, this is a “Sweeps” tournament in which members compete at stroke play in flights defined by handicap index.
+This is a “Sweeps” tournament in which members compete at stroke play in flights defined by handicap index.
 When you play in the Men’s Club tee times, entry in the competition is MANDATORY.
-You must pay the $5 entry fee.
-New members are excused from the competition if they do not yet have a current handicap index.
+That is, YOU MUST PAY THE $5 ENTRY FEE.
+Sweeps entry fees will be added to green fees collected by the golf shop staff

-Prepare a Scorecard.
-You will be required to turn in an INDIVIDUAL scorecard at the end of the round.
-This card will have YOUR SCORES ONLY on the card.
-Print your full name, GHIN#, and tees played legibly on the card.
+Prepare a Score Card.
+You will be required to turn in an INDIVIDUAL score card at the end of the round.
+When returned, this card will have YOUR GROSS SCORES FOR EACH HOLE at the top of the card.
+Print your full name, GHIN#, tees played, and your COURSE HANDICAP legibly on the card.
+If no course handicap is recorded on the card, or if the course handicap recorded is higher than that to which you are entitled, you will be disqualified.
 On the first tee, exchange scorecards with another player who will be your marker.

 |CHAMPIONSHIP||BLUE||OPEN TO ALL|

 |D NET||WHITE||18.7 OR HIGHER|